top of page

 Let me be clear:

 I say this because I've lived it.
-I'm an Orton-Gillingham tutor and mom of two dyslexic boys.
+I'm an Orton-Gillingham tutor and a mom of two dyslexic boys.
 I've seen what happens when families wait.
-I've seen what happens when they act fast.
-The difference breaks my heart.
+I've also seen the difference when they act quickly.
+The contrast breaks my heart.

 Why I Feel So Strongly About This